ryan-lang/tides/README.md

 # tides: go library & cli

-A tide prediction calculator that uses harmonic constituent data and astronomy math to provide tide predictions.
+A tide prediction calculator that uses harmonic constituent data and astronomy math to provide tide predictions in go.

 Please do not use this package if it's mission-critical for the tides to be accurate, such as in marine navigation.
 For all other purposes, it seems to do a pretty good job.